OLIVIE PHARMA,

 We produce OLIVIE powder from suffering olive trees in a rocky desert.
 Because of high temperatures (up to 127°F during summer), a lot of rocks in the soil making the trees not able to grow their roots to look for nutrients, nearly no rain throughout the year, our olive trees stress and think they will die.
 So, they trigger a self-defense mechanism through which they produce abnormally high quantity of antioxidants to defend themselves.
 These polyphenols, born because of this harsh environment, are more active, more potent and this is the main reason why we obtained excellent results.

-Supplementation with a rich polyphenols olive tree powder reduces circulating inflammatory markers, disease activity, and pain intensity in patients with rheumatoid arthritis: a 9-week randomized, double-blind, placebo-controlled clinical trial.
+Supplementation with a rich-polyphenols olive tree powder reduces circulating inflammatory markers, disease activity, and pain intensity in patients with rheumatoid arthritis: a 9-weeks randomized, doubleblind, placebo-controlled clinical trial

 ABSTRACT